glotzerlab/gsd/doc/shapes.rst

 Shape Visualization Specification
 =================================

-Shape specifications contain information about the shape of individual particles.
+The chunk :chunk:`particles/type_shapes` stores information about shapes corresponding to particle types.
-Each particle type stores a JSON-compatible string representation of a key-value dictionary.
+Shape definitions are stored for each type as a UTF-8 encoded JSON string containing key-value pairs.
 The class of a shape is defined by the ``type`` key.
 All other keys define properties of that shape.
 Keys without a default value are required for a valid shape specification.